 Considering that you still need fat to produce milk for your little one, how much weight loss is considered “safe” while breastfeeding?

-A weight loss of approximately 0.5 kg, or about a pound, per week (between 4 and 14 weeks after childbirth) in overweight women who were exclusively breastfeeding was shown to have no effect on the growth and development of their newborns.
+A weight loss of approximately 0.5 kg, or about a pound, per week (between 4 and 14 weeks after childbirth) in overweight, lactating women who were exclusively breastfeeding was shown to have no negative effect on the growth and development of their newborns.

 From a nutritional standpoint, a high-glycemic diet during pregnancy is more likely to result in excessive weight gain and overweight babies, while intake of low-glycemic carbs is associated with weight gain that’s within the normal range.

 If you’re planning to get pregnant or are pregnant now, pay special attention to the quality of your carb intake.